We extend trust through our service infrastructure and platform, with particular focus on security, compliance, and availability.

 Our security team continues to drive forward with additional investments, including implementing additional machine learning and AI capabilities to existing detection tools, staffing an internal incident response and detection team, amplifying our existing third-party testing program to increase testing frequency, and implementing a bug bounty program.
 As part of our ongoing strategy of continuous enhancement, please continue to check this Trust Center to learn about additional security assets that we will make available to clients.

-Sequoia undergoes an annual SOC 2 Type II + HITRUST assessment, which demonstrates our continued focus on establishing and complying with our control framework around protecting systems and data.
-The assessment report is available for review under NDA.
+Sequoia undergoes annual SOC 2 Type II + HITRUST and ISO 27001 assessments, which demonstrates our continued focus on establishing and complying with our control framework around protecting systems and data.
+The assessment reports are available for review under NDA.

 Recommendations for Employers: